-- 2.1 The objects of this Enterprise Agreement are to: - (a) Enable the SA public sector agencies and employees party to this Enterprise Agreement to be dynamic productive and responsive to the service needs of government, the public and customers; - (b) Effect wages parity and increases in accordance with this Enterprise Agreement for weekly paid employees bound by this Enterprise Agreement and employed in positions classified at the same level; - (c) Support South Australia's Strategic Plan and Strategic Priorities, "A Modern Public Service Building a Stronger South Australia", Transforming Health and the achievement of government and agency objectives; - (d) Advance the objects of, and the public sector principles and practices referred to in, the Public Sector Act 2009; - (e) Support workforce flexibility, mobility, development and performance; - (f) Acknowledge the correspondence from the Minister for the Public Sector to United Voice dated 31 October 2014 regarding privatisation, outsourcing and use of labour hire: - (g) Continue to apply to particular agencies terms as detailed in Appendix 3. - (h) In making and applying this Enterprise Agreement, the parties are committed to: - The continued evolution of the SA public sector as a dynamic, productive and customer responsive entity; - Recognising that initiatives will continue to be introduced to improve the efficiency and effectiveness of the service and to enable the provision of quality services to government, the public and customers; - Consultation in the development and implementation of public sector and agency based reform and change programs: - Implementing a new Changes to Workforce Composition and Managing Excess Employees: Redeployment, Retraining and Redundancy process from the date of approval of this Enterprise Agreement; - Obtaining the approval of the IRCSA to this Enterprise Agreement; and - Existing conditions of employment applying to a party not being reduced, subject to the terms of this enterprise agreement and any applicable workplace flexibility agreement.
-This commitment does not prevent the operation of other commitments in this clause, but not to the effect that (considered as a whole) would result in a diminution of conditions existing as at the date of approval by the IRCSA.
+- 2.1 The objects of this Enterprise Agreement are to: - (a) Enable the SA public sector agencies and employees party to this Enterprise Agreement to be dynamic productive and responsive to the service needs of government, the public and customers; - (b) Effect wages parity and increases in accordance with this Enterprise Agreement for weekly paid employees bound by this Enterprise Agreement and employed in positions classified at the same level; - (c) Support South Australia's Strategic Plan and Seven Strategic Priorities, "A Modern Public Service Building a Stronger South Australia", and the achievement of government and agency objectives; - (d) Advance the objects of, and the public sector principles and practices referred to in, the Public Sector Act 2009; - (e) Support workforce flexibility, mobility, development and performance; - (f) Effect no further outsourcing or privatisation of work performed by weekly paid employees bound by this Enterprise Agreement; - (g) Continue to apply to particular agencies terms as detailed in Appendix 3; - (h) In making and applying this Enterprise Agreement, the parties are committed to: - The continued evolution of the SA public sector as a dynamic, productive and customer responsive entity: - Recognising that initiatives will continue to be introduced to improve the efficiency and effectiveness of the service and to enable the provision of quality services to government, the public and customers; - Consultation in the development and implementation of public sector and agency based reform and change programs; - Implementing updated changes to Workforce Composition and Managing Excess Employees: Redeployment, Retraining and Redundancy process; - · Obtaining the approval of SAET to this Enterprise Agreement; and - Existing conditions of employment applying to a party not being reduced, subject to the terms of this enterprise agreement and any applicable workplace flexibility agreement.
+This commitment does not prevent the operation of other commitments in this clause, but not to the effect that (considered as a whole) would result in a diminution of conditions existing as at the date of approval by SAET.